 As technology advances so too do the methods of exploiting it for nefarious reasons.
 Hackers have existed as long as tech has existed, but in recent years their tactics have evolved and show no sign of slowing.
 In 2020 two of the biggest security challenges CTOs will face are phishing and ransomware.

 Although phishing is not a new hacking tactic, the way in which it is carried out has evolved.
 Scammers now use SMS and phone calls to impersonate reputable sources and trick consumers into divulging sensitive information.
 To combat this, IT leaders must re-think their credential management and foster a strong sense of security awareness across their organization.

 Ransomware attacks against businesses are on the rise, and part of the reason is that they work.
 A recent survey found that 70% of victims of enterprise-level ransomware attacks pay the ransom rather than risk losing their critical files.
 In 2020 CTOs and IT leaders must be ready with a proactive and strategic plan to combat ransomware in order to protect sensitive materials and save their company tens of thousands of dollars.

 3. Increased Investment in Edge Computing

 Data growth outside of the data center is a new reality for most organizations.
 These days enormous quantities of data are being generated from remote branches, mobile devices, and IoT smart devices.
-By 2025, Gartner estimates that 75% of enterprise data will be generated and utilized outside of the data center.
+By 2025, Gartner1 estimates that 75% of enterprise data will be generated and utilized outside of the data center.
 The need to deploy computing power and storage capabilities at the network’s edge will pose a great challenge to CTOs & CIOs in 2020 and beyond.